ArnaudBelcour/tabigecy/README.md

 - `diagram_*.png`: diagram representing a biogeochemical cycles (carbon, nitrogen, sulfur, other) from METABOLIC.
 It shows the number of organisms with predicted major functions and the relative occurrence of these functions.
 - `function_occurrence.tsv`: a tabulated file containing the ratio for each function.
 Rows correspond to the function and the column corresponds to the community.
 It is used to create the `heatmap_occurrence.png` file.
 - `heatmap_occurrence.png`: a heatmap showing the occurrence for all the HMMs searched by bigecyhmm in the community (all the input protein files).
-- `polar_plot_occurrence.png`: a polar plot showing the occurrence of major functions in the samples.
 - `swarmplot_function_ratio_community.png`: a swarmplot showing the occurrence of major functions in the samples.

 `bigecyhmm_visualisation.log` is a log file.